hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ## Overview

-This API enables agents and CSPs to check if traders have a valid NOP waiver authorisation using their EORI number.
+This API enables agents and CSPs to check if traders have a valid NOP waiver authorisation, using their EORI number.
 This waiver is required for the transit of Not At Risk (NAR) goods moving through from Great Britain to Northern Ireland.

 The API follows REST principles and has a single POST method endpoint that returns the data in JSON format.
 It uses standard HTTP error response codes.
 Use this API to request the NOP waiver authorisation status of between 1 and 3000 EORI numbers passed as an array.